-Even with the sunset removal, there have been a number of administrative and judicial interpretations of the DCRA sometimes severely limiting its applicability to certain distressed condominiums.
+Even with the sunset removal, which appears likely at this stage, there have been a number of administrative and judicial interpretations of the DCRA sometimes severely limiting its applicability to certain distressed condominiums.
 It is important to review (and if necessary or advisable modify) existing condominium documents so as to fully take advantage of the DCRA.